The time I stopped posting new content

 Your blog should be helping to drive traffic to your website and generate new leads for your business.
 If it isn’t, maybe I can help.

-I’m Jenny, a content writer and strategist who’s been helping businesses create effective blogs since 2008.
+I’m Jenny Lucas, a content writer and strategist who’s been helping businesses create effective blogs since 2008.

 Some of the services I offer include: